eliranmal/git-flux/CONTRIBUTING.md

 is to:

    - **initialize git-hooks**
+     this is optional - if you just hate git-hooks, you can pass `nohooks` as the first argument.
      the [pre-commit][4] hook will take care of updating the auto-generated documentation when you make changes to the help text (the output of `-h`), and will run before commits with changes in `git-flux*` files.
-     if you don't want this behavior - just skip this step.

    - **ensure submodules are in place**
      in case you forgot to clone it with `--recursive`, or whatever.